Max Schmeling: Schmeling in his later years

 Schmeling became a successful mink, chicken, and tobacco farmer in the early 1950s.
 Towards the end of the decade, after multiple meetings with The Coca-Cola Company's offices in Germany, Schmeling became the face of 'Cocacolonization' and Coca-Cola's reentry into Germany.
 Before long, he owned his own bottling plant and held an executive's position within the company.
 Schmeling helped bring vending machines into use in Germany.

 He became friends with Joe Louis and he assisted his former rival financially in his later years, eventually financing his funeral in 1981.

-During a LA times interview in the 1980s rising tennis star Steffi Graf asked Schmeling how he maintained his popularity.
+During a Los Angeles Times interview in the 1980s rising tennis star Steffi Graf asked Schmeling how he maintained his popularity.
 Schmeling replied, stating that ‘I told her that a smile doesn’t cost anything and your fans won’t forget it.
 And, most important, to keep both feet on the ground.’

 In 1996 a stadium was opened in Berlin which was named in Schmeling’s honor titled the Max-Schmeling-Halle arena the opening ceremony took place on December 14, 1996 with Schmeling in attendance for the event.

 His wife of 54 years, the Czech-born actress Anny Ondra, died in 1987.
 In 1992, he was inducted into the International Boxing Hall of Fame.
 His autobiography, Max Schmeling: An Autobiography, was published in 1994.
 He lived his remaining years as a wealthy man and avid boxing fan, dying on 2 February 2005, at the age of 99.
 There was a memorial held in Schmeling’s honor following his death which was attended by many important German figures.

 There is a memorial stone located in front of the house where Schmeling was born in Klein Luckow.

 In 2010, a bronze statue of Schmeling was erected in Hollenstedt.